gatsbyjs/gatsby/docs/contributing/gatsby-style-guide.md

 ### Mark localhost URLs as code strings

-Unless you're running gatsby develop or gatsby build locally, links will not work.
-Therefore it's reccommended to list them as code blocks so that there aren't invalid links throughout the docs.
+Unless you're running `gatsby develop` or `gatsby build` locally, localhost links will not work.
+Therefore it's recommended to list these URL references as code blocks so there aren't invalid links throughout the docs on Gatsbyjs.org.

 ### Indicate when something is optional